apache/spark/docs/structured-streaming-programming-guide.md

 </div>

 ## Recovering from Failures with Checkpointing
 In case of a failure or intentional shutdown, you can recover the previous progress and state of a previous query, and continue where it left off.
 This is done using checkpointing and write ahead logs.
 You can configure a query with a checkpoint location, and the query will save all the progress information (i.e. range of offsets processed in each trigger) and the running aggregates (e.g. word counts in the [quick example](#quick-example)) to the checkpoint location.
-As of Spark 2.0, this checkpoint location has to be a path in an HDFS compatible file system, and can be set as an option in the DataStreamWriter when [starting a query](#starting-streaming-queries).
+This checkpoint location has to be a path in an HDFS compatible file system, and can be set as an option in the DataStreamWriter when [starting a query](#starting-streaming-queries).

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">